jrhub/regnet/README.md

 ## How to install

-  - To install from github, run these two lines of code in R
+  - To install the devel version from github, run these two lines of code in R

 <!-- end list -->